IBM/supply-chain-insights/README.md

 click on the right-arrow, you should see **8 records processed**.
 Nice job!

 You now know how to upload data through Excel spreadsheets!

+# 4. Get API Credentials

+APIs for WSCI enable you to load, update, and delete data.
+The first thing we need to do before we can use the API is to get our credentials.

+We need three credentials:

+1. X-IBM-User-Secret
+2. X-IBM-Client-Id
+3. X-IBM-Client-Secret

+To retrieve the first two, from the WSCI home dashboard, click on **Settings -> Build info**.
+From there you should see your **X-IBM-User-Secret** and **X-IBM-Client-Id**

+To retrieve the **X-IBM-Client-Secret**, click on **RESTful APIs** under API access.
+This will take you to the WSCI API explorer page.
+Click on **My APIs** in the top-right corner.
+To the right of **Supply Chain Insights** you'll see a key icon, go ahead and click on that.
+Once you click the icon, you'll see two sets of credentials one with a lock icon, and one with a key icon.
+If you hover over the key icon you can see it says **X-IBM-Client-Secret** - then click **SHOW** and save your **X-IBM-Client-Secret**.

+# 5. Use APIs to automate uploading of data to Watson Supply Chain Insights